 7. Filter Quiet Zone

 The filter quiet zone is a zone at the bottom of the filter bowl where contaminants, oil, and water collect.
 There is usually a horizontal barrier that hangs down from the bottom of the filter element that prevents debris from becoming re-entrained in the air.

 Eventually, the water, oil, and debris in the bottom of the filter bowl must be drained.
 Some filters come with manual drains, requiring you to periodically remove the plug and drain the contents.

 Other filters come with float-operated drains or electric auto drains.
-Failure to regularly open and drain the collected water and debris will cause the water to rise above the barrier and become re-entrained, If this happens, your filter element will become contaminated with excessive water, oil, and debris.
+Failure to regularly open and drain the collected water and debris will cause the water to rise above the barrier and become re-entrained.

 Air line filters are measured by the size of the particles they can catch.
-The particulates caught in air filters are very small, and so they're measured in microns (1 micron = one millionth of a meter).
+These particulates are so small they have to be measured in microns (1 micron = one millionth of a meter).
 For comparison, a human hair is about 100 microns across and a red blood cell is 8 microns in diameter.